ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 with an error of type "invalidBatchSize".
 Leaders SHOULD wait for more reports to be validated and try the collection job again later.

-Next, the Aggregator checks that the batch has not been aggregated too many times.
+Next, the Aggregator checks that the batch has not been queried too many times.
 This is determined by the maximum number of times a batch can be queried, `max_batch_query_count`.
-Unless the query has been issued less than `max_batch_query_count` times, the Aggregator MUST abort with error of type "batchQueriedTooManyTimes".
+If the batch has been queried with more than `max_batch_query_count` distinct aggregation parameters, the Aggregator MUST abort with error of type "batchQueriedTooManyTimes".

 Finally, the Aggregator checks that the batch does not contain a report that was included in any previous batch.
 If this batch overlap check fails, then the